Document

 Is dividend income taxable in India?

-Yes, dividend income is taxable in India.
+Yes, dividend income is taxable in the hands of shareholders/ investors in India.

 Are there any expenses which are allowed as a deduction from dividend income under the head “income from other sources”?